Combinatorial Hopf algebra structure on packed square matrices: Introduction

 Our results are presented as follows.
 We give in Section~\ref{sec:Matrices_tassees} some elementary definitions about $k$-packed matrices, enumerate them according to their size, and then define the Hopf algebra of $k$-packed matrices by describing its product and its coproduct.
 Section~\ref{sec:Proprietes_alg} is devoted to the study of the algebraic properties of~$\MT{k}$.
-In order to show that~$\MT{k} $ is free as an algebra, we define, by introducing a partial order relation on the $k$-packed matrices, two multiplicative bases: the bases of the {\em elementary} and {\em homogeneous} elements.
-We then give an expression for the product and the coproduct of the dual Hopf algebra~$\MT{k}^\star$ of~$\MT{k}$ and show that~$\MT{k}$ is self-dual.
+In order to show that~$\MT{k}$ is free as an algebra, we define, by introducing a partial order relation on the $k$-packed matrices, two multiplicative bases: the bases of the {\em elementary} and {\em homogeneous} elements.
+We then describe the dual Hopf algebra~$\MT{k}^\star$ of~$\MT{k}$ in explaining the product and the coproduct and show that~$\MT{k}$ is self-dual.
 In Section~\ref{sec:Liens_AHC}, we show how several well-known Hopf algebras are linked with~$\MT{k}$.
 In particular, we show that the Hopf algebra of the $k$-colored permutations~$\FQSym^{(k)}$ embeds into~$\MTN{k}$ (and $\MTL{k}$) and that the dual~$\UBP^\star$ of the Hopf algebra of uniform block permutations embeds into~$\MTN{1}$.
 We also exhibit an injective algebra morphism from $\MTL{1}^\star$ to $\MQSym$.
 We conclude this section by providing a method to construct Hopf subalgebras of $\MT{k}$, analogous to the construction of Hopf subalgebras of $\FQSym$ by {\em good congruences}~\cite{HN07,Gir11}.
 The analogs of the sylvester~\cite{HNT02,HNT05}, plactic~\cite{LS81,Lot02}, hypoplactic~\cite{KT97,KT99}, Bell~\cite{Rey07}, and Baxter~\cite{Gir12} congruences are still good congruences in our context and give rise to Hopf subalgebras of $\MT{k}$.
 We end this article by Section~\ref{sec:ASM} where we show that~$\MTN{1}$ contains a Hopf subalgebra whose bases are indexed by alternating sign matrices, denoted by~$\ASM$.
 We consider then some well-known statistics on the six-vertex model with domain wall boundary conditions~\cite{KO82}, that are combinatorial objects in bijection with alternating sign matrices~\cite{Kup96,bressoud99}.
-We study these statistics under the algebraic point of view offers by the Hopf algebra~$\ASM$.
-This section is concluded by a complete study of quotients of~$\ASM$ by equivalence relations defined through these statistics.
+We study these statistics from the algebraic point of view offered by the Hopf algebra~$\ASM$.
+This section is concluded with a complete study of quotients of~$\ASM$ by equivalence relations defined through these statistics.